CompassionAI/lotsawa/README.md

 ### Basic instructions - NVidia GPUs

 **This section does not apply to Macs.
-Newer Macs with M1 chips or better should use the embedded GPU by default.**
+Newer Macs with M1 chips or better can now use MPS by default.**

 If you have an NVidia GPU and want to use it to massively speed everything up - we strongly recommend doing this if you can - you will need to install CUDA-enabled PyTorch.
 Begin by installing the NVidia drivers and CUDA: